Loans

 Sophomore$4,500$6,000

 These amounts are the annual maximums set by Federal regulations.
-Students attending Illinois Central College may not qualify for the total amounts if they are receiving grants, scholarships, Federal Work Study, waivers or other educational assistance.
+You may not qualify for the total amount if you are receiving grants, scholarships, Federal Work-Study, waivers, or other educational assistance.

 Estimating Your Monthly Payments